payloadcms/payload/examples/genai/README.md

 - ### Media

+  > To trigger GenAI processing on this field, using the API endpoint add the query parameter `&genai=true`.
+This will enable the `genai` virtual field.
+See [Virtual Fields](https://github.com/payloadcms/payload/tree/main/examples/virtual-fields) for more details on how virtual fields work.

   The `media` collection is for uploading documents and associating a `transformer` and `prompts` for GenAI processing.
-To trigger GenAI processing, using the API endpoint add the query parameter `&genai=true`.
-This will activate the `genai` virtual field.
-See [Virtual Fields](https://github.com/payloadcms/payload/tree/main/examples/virtual-fields) for more details on how virtual fields work.

 - ### Resource